 "Why don't you put it [the electric plant] up on the hill alongside me? ...
 [I]f you get up on the hill, the power will flow naturally down hill to your customers and you won't have to force it" ("Bright Lights!").

 In 1898, Sidney Mitchell invited agents of the national Stone & Webster utility cartel to visit Seattle.
-That same year, Charles Baker completed the region's first hydroelectric plant at Snoqualmie Falls.
+That same year, Charles Baker completed a hydroelectric plant at Snoqualmie Falls.

 By 1900, Stone & Webster controlled the Seattle Electric Company and by April 1913 it had consolidated it, the Snoqualmie Falls powerplant (which had become the Seattle-Tacoma Power Company in 1904), and virtually all of greater Seattle's private electric utilities and street railways into the Puget Sound Traction, Light & Power Company, forerunner of Puget Power and today's (2000) Puget Sound Energy.

 Fear of monopoly control spurred development of Seattle City Light, beginning in 1902.
 After decades of political and economic competition, in 1950 City Light acquired Puget Power's services and assets within the Seattle city limits.